luhack-test/slides/content/2023_24/session_1/recon.md

 # How does TCP actually work?

-TCP Connections are established with a Three\-Way HandshakeTo make a connection\, all three of these packets must be sent and received by the correct hosts\.See diagram\.
+TCP Connections are established with a Three\-Way Handshake.
+To make a connection\, all three of these packets must be sent and received by the correct hosts\.

 <img src="../img/recon662.webp" style="
 height: 30rem;